jfcross4/advanced_stats/hibbs.md

   geom_point()
 ```

-We could use labels instead of points if we want:
+We could use labels instead of points:

 ```r
 hibbs %>% ggplot(aes(growth, vote))+